iWeltAG/pinia-cached-store/README.md

 yarn add --dev pinia-cached-store
 ```

-We currently test the library with Vue 3 and Pinia 2.
-Both dependencies need to
-be available in your project.
+Both Vue and Pinia 2 should also be installed as dependencies in your project.

 ## Usage